Dining in the Auvergne. Auvergnat dishes on French Menus.

 The Cantal Vieux will have been matured for at least six months.

-The Auvergne has a Route des Fromages AOP d'Auvergne, a cheese road for their top five cheeses.
+The Auvergne has a Route des Fromages AOP d'Auvergne, a cheese road for their five AOP cheeses.
 Taking this road is an excellent way to see the region while tasting cheeses of every type, AOP or not, along with wines and other local products.
 There is, unfortunately, no official Route des Vins d'Auvergne, a wine road.
 Nevertheless, you may see a map with the Auvergne wineries clearly marked on the French language website below.
-(The site is easily navigated in English with Google or Bing Translate apps).
+(The site is easily navigated in English with Google or Bing Translate apps.)

-The English language web site for the Auvergne's five AOP cheeses is:
+The English language website for the Auvergne's five AOP cheeses is:

 You may write ahead to obtain a printed copy of the map of the cheese road at info@fromages-aop-auvergne.com.
 If you buy cheese to take home first, see the post: Bringing French Cheese Home and a Lexicon for buying French Cheese.

-The AOP wines of the Auvergne include:
+The AOP wines of the Auvergne:

-Saint-Pourçain AOP: Red, rosé, white and mousseux, lightly sparkling, wines
+Saint-Pourçain AOP: Red, rosé, and white.

 Côtes d'Auvergne AOP: (5 appellations)